 The easiest way to make the most of the Instant Pot is by investing in Instant Pot cookbooks.
 The many books out there will guide you on how to use one of the most popular kitchen appliances in the world, from crafting classically French recipes to baking desserts.

 Speaking of unexpected—you can use the pot to proof dough, or even to fully bake a loaf.
-Plus, find seven more unexpected Instant Pot recipes, including homemade limoncello and an easy orange-lemon marmalade.
+Plus, find seven more surprising Instant Pot recipes, including homemade limoncello and an easy orange-lemon marmalade.

 Dinner parties can be far less stressful if you make everything in the Instant Pot.
 Not only will clean-up be easier, but the cooking time will be so much faster.
-You can find a laundry list of dishes to round out your dinner party here, buoyed by mushroom risotto, asparagus soup, and chocolate lava cake.
+You can find a laundry list of Instant Pot dinner party recipes here, buoyed by mushroom risotto, asparagus soup, and chocolate lava cake.

 Take in these tips to properly clean your Instant Pot so it smells like new no matter what you make in it.